Mostafa-Hussaini/Mostafa-Hussaini/README.md

 About me:

 I am a Computer Science graduate from Herat University with over three years of professional experience in web design and development.
-My expertise lies in creating dynamic and user-friendly websites, and I am passionate about leveraging technology to deliver innovative solutions.
+My expertise lies in creating dynamic and user-friendly websites and web applications, and I am passionate about leveraging technology to deliver innovative solutions.